ultimatehecker/Cybernetic/README.md

 ### How to build this on your system

-You will need to have these things installed on your system for this to fully work
+You will need to have these things installed on your system for this to fully work:

 - node 16.6 or greater
 - npm 7.0 or higher
+- At least 200MB of RAM **FREE**
+- At least 500MB of free HDD space

+Not nessacary but nice things to have:

-- Code editor like Visual Studio/Code or Vim
+- Text/Program editor like Visual Studio/Code, WebStorm, Atom, Subline Text etc.

 1. You will need to clone the repository: